Caledonia gold production dips

-CALEDONIA Mining Corporation (Caledonia) gold production was down three percent to 54,511 ounces during the full year ended December 31, 2018 compared to 56 133 ounces recorded in prior year due to lower grade.
+CALEDONIA Mining Corporation (Caledonia) says its gold production decreased by three percent to 54,511 ounces during the full year ended December 31, 2018 compared to 56,133 ounces recorded in prior year due to lower grade.

 Steve Curtis, Caledonia chief executive officer said the firm — which owns 49 percent of Zimbabwean gold mining unit, Blanket Mine — delivered a robust performance, despite the well-known challenges of operating in Zimbabwe.